talibZaidii/Sentify-Emotion-Analytics-Engine/README.md

-# 🎭 Sentify – Emotion Analytics Engine
+# Sentify: End-to-End Emotion Analytics

 Built and deployed an end-to-end NLP application that analyzes and predicts human emotions from text using machine learning classification models.